 Wow, the time has flown by and the end of the Fringe Benefits Tax (FBT) year is almost here.
-Accountants are in a flurry trying to prepare returns and audits.
+The FBT year runs from 1 April to 31 March which means that now is the time that accountants are in a flurry trying to prepare returns and audits.
 But for you, as an employee, it’s a great time to test out benefits and start your FBT year on track.
 Get the answers to some common questions we get and get the most out of Fringe Benefits.

 Do you work for a hospital or charity?